aless80/pypuma-Obsolete/README.md

 ```
 ### Usage
 #### Run from the terminal
-PyPuma can be run directly from the terminal with the following options:
+PyPandas can be run directly from the terminal with the following options:
 ```
 -h help
 -e (required) expression values